An interactive visualization of household data on the effects of the pandemic.

 Question 6: Distance learning.
 Percentage of adults in households with children in public or private school, where classes were taught in a distance learning format, or changed in some other way.

 I have gathered this data for the states and created an interactive visualization.
-The data is presented in a table and two charts.
+The data is presented in a table, two charts, and a map.
 You may select the time frame, questions, and states that appear.Click here.